AudKit Audible AAX Converter User Guide

 Step 2 Register AudKit Audible AAX Converter

 To break the conversion limitations of the trial version, you can buy it and get a registration license with a licensed e-mail and registration code.
-You can click the three-line menu bar from the top-right corner to click the ‘Register’ option to open the window.
+You can click the ‘Register’ option to open the window.
 In the pop-up registration window, please fill in your licensed information you received before to activate this software.

 Part 2: How to Losslessly Convert Audible AA / AAX Audiobooks